Tularemia found in cat in Urbana

 People can also become infected if they are bitten by infected ticks.

-Tularemia, also called “rabbit fever”, has been known to sicken rabbits, muskrats, prairie dogs and other rodents, but domestic cats are “very susceptible” and have been known to transmit the bacteria to people, according to public health.
+Tularemia, also called “rabbit fever,” has been known to sicken rabbits, muskrats, prairie dogs and other rodents, but domestic cats are “very susceptible” and have been known to transmit the bacteria to people, the health district said.

 Symptoms in cats can include a high fever, mouth ulcers, depression, enlarged lymph nodes and anorexia.

-To avoid infections in cats, public health officials advise not allowing cats to hunt outdoors, making sure cats are protected from tick bites and reporting any unexplained die-offs of rabbits or rodents to the public health district.
+To avoid infections in cats, health officials advise not allowing them to hunt outdoors, making sure they are protected from tick bites and reporting any unexplained die-offs of rabbits or rodents to the health district.

-The public health district is also advising using two plastic trash bags and wearing gloves to remove a dead rabbit from a yard.
-If a shovel is used, disinfect it afterward by placing it in a bucket of water with one cup of bleach per gallon of water and letting it sit a half-hour.
+The health district is also advising using two plastic trash bags and wearing gloves if you need to remove a dead rabbit from your yard.
+If a shovel is used, disinfect it afterward by placing it in a bucket of water with 1 cup of bleach per gallon of water and letting it sit a half-hour.

-Public health is further cautioning wearing tick protection when outdoors and avoiding mowing over sick or dead animals and avoiding handling any wild animals.
+The health district is further cautioning the use of tick protection when outdoors and avoiding mowing over sick or dead animals or handling any wild animals.